Austin Dillon takes No. 3 back to victory lane at Daytona

 The final scoring tower showed the No. 3 on top, then the No. 43 – two of the most seminal numbers in NASCAR.

+"I looked up, seen the board up here, the 3 and the 43, I thought, how special is that for the history," Childress said.

 Wallace, the first black driver in the Daytona 500 field since 1969, finished second in a 1-2 finish for Chevrolet and Childress' engine program.
 Wallace drives the No. 43 car for Richard Petty and sobbed in his post-race news conference after his mother came to the front of the room to give him a hug.
-The two had a long embrace in which she told Wallace repeatedly "you finally did it."
+The two had a long embrace in which she told Wallace repeatedly "you've waited so long, baby."

-After another moment with his sister, Wallace sat at the dais sobbing into a towel.
-His finish is the highest for a black driver since Wendell Scott was 13th in 1966.
+After another moment with his sister , Wallace sat at the dais sobbing into a towel.
+His finish is the highest for a black driver; Wendell Scott finished 13th in 1966.

 "Pull it together, bud, pull it together.
 You just finished second," he told himself.